MJerich/u-develop-it/README.md

 ## Description

-A Node.js application that allows users to vote or add cindates to a mySQl ballot database.
+A Node.js application that allows users to vote or add candidates to a mySQl ballot database.

 ## Questions